TECHNOVE/Airplane/README.md

 As such, Airplane contains all performance and gameplay optimizations from said forks.

 ### Downloads
-The latest JAR file can be downloaded from: https://dl.airplane.gg/
-Alternatively, you can clone this repository and built it yourself.
+The latest JAR file can be downloaded from [the downloads page][downloads] Alternatively, you can clone this repository and built it yourself.

 ### Support
 **How do I get support?**
 We currently require Discord for support.
 You can go to the `#support` channel and create a private ticket by adding a reaction at any time!
 This will open a new channel for you to talk with our support and development team directly.
-You can join the Discord by clicking this link: https://discord.gg/63dDSReB7j
+You can join the Discord by [clicking this link][discord]!

 **What kind of support do you provide?**
 We'll provide support for setting up and configuring Airplane, as well as diagnosing performance issues.
 If we need to optimize Airplane for a specific use-case, we can do that as well.
 If you need optimizations related to plugins, our development team is ready to take on any challenge!

-## License
+### License
 Patches are licensed under GPL-3.0.
 All other files are licensed under MIT.